Orpheus (Angel): Acting

 Producer Tim Minear had the idea to bring back actress Alyson Hannigan as Willow Rosenberg to re-ensoul Angel.
 This episode is Hannigan's third crossover into Angel; she previously appeared on the phone to Cordelia in "Disharmony", and delivered the news of Buffy's death at the end of "There's No Place Like Plrtz Glrb".
 Hannigan, involved in both American Wedding and Buffy while this episode filmed, was excited to work with her fiancé, Alexis Denisof, whom she met while the two were on Buffy.
 Denisof was also excited.
 "I feel like it's a play day.
 I have to keep reminding myself that I'm at work," he said.
 "My girl is here... really all I want to do is run over and give her a hug."

 Terrence points out in the donut shop scene with Angel and Faith that, "The gunman here is actually Eliza's brother Nate."

-Charisma Carpenter is genuinely pregnant in this episode, and has been since Cordelia's return from the "higher plane".

 Writing

 The title refers to the Greek myth of Orpheus.
 A legendary musician, Orpheus followed his dead wife into the Underworld to beg for her return.

 Asked how prison has changed the angry, aggressive Faith, Eliza Dushku says, "How would prison change anyone?
 There was something about the fact that she's a Slayer, so she wouldn't really be there unless she wanted to be, because she's got superhuman strength.
 She could have busted out of that joint if she really wanted to.
 But she and Angel developed this relationship.
 He was leading her down the road to redemption, kind of facing the things she's done and recovering from that, and hopefully being a better her.
 She's been in there, doing the time, thinking.
 She's still a tough girl, but she really has to suppress her demons a little more.
 In these past few shows, that's what we're seeing—her teetering on the line between the old her and the new her."

 "It's a big arc for us," says David Boreanaz.
 He explains that Faith and Angel "really get along well together.
 They owe each other...
 That's why, when she hears Angelus is out, she automatically breaks out of prison.
 She doesn't even think it, she's out.
 Because of what he's done for her.
 And they share that common bond."
 He adds, "It's going to be interesting to see how Angelus relates to Faith, because he's never met her before and this is going to be fun for him."

-Willow and (evil) Cordelia's conversation about what they've been up to since they last communicated, is similar to a conversation Buffy Summers and Amy Madison have in the sixth season of Buffy.

-Willow: (sits on the bed beside Cordy) How've you been?